TelaSocial/companion/CONTRIBUTING.md

 ## requirements

-The build system was tested with node.js version v0.10.15.
+* The build system was tested with node.js version v0.10.15.
+* You will need to have android sdk (./tools) in your PATH.

 ## install dependencies